daisygunn/grow-restaurant/README.md

 I followed the below steps using the Code Institute tutorial and [Django Blog cheatsheat](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)

 - The following command in the Gitpod CLI will create the relevant files needed for Heroku to install your project dependencies `pip3 freeze --local > requirements.txt`.
 Please note this file should be added to a .gitignore file to prevent the file from being committed.
+A `Procfile` is also required that specifies the commands that are executed by the app on startup.

 1. Go to [Heroku.com](https://dashboard.heroku.com/apps) and log in; if you do not already have an account then you will need to create one.
 2. Click the `New` dropdown and select `Create New App`.